alxwolf/ubios-cert/README.md

 ## What it does

-Spare you from certificate errors when browsing to your UniFi Dream Machine (Pro).
+Spare you from certificate errors when browsing to your UniFi Dream Machine (Pro)'s administrative page and guest portal.

 This set of scripts is installed on devices with UbiOS, like the UniFi Dream Machine Pro (UDMP), and will